Table of Contents

 Keep in mind, many of the liquids you currently consume contain diuretics and other compounds that increase fluid loss and contribute to dehydration.
 By eliminating dehydrating drinks, your actual water needs also decrease.

 Age, weight, physical activity levels, environment (hot or cold), dehydrating liquids, food choices, medications, and myriad other factors contribute to your specific water needs.
+Simply keeping the urine at a slight yellow color should be a quick guide.

 Yes, water is boring and tasteless but it is the solvent for life!